Read all about the history of your Irish surname or your family name's meanings in our list of most common Irish last names.

 MacKeogh, Kehoe, O'Hoey, Hoy, Haughey, Haugh, Hough

 Keogh, including Kehoe and MacKeogh, almost equally common forms of the same Irish surname Mac Eochaidh – just misses a place in the hundred most common names in Ireland.
 It is mainly found in the province of Leinster, the spelling Kehoe being usual in Co.
 Wexford.
-It derives from common personal name "Eachaidh", meaning "horseman".
+It derives from the common personal name "Eachaidh", meaning "horseman".

 MacKeon, MacKewon, Owens, Hone

 Though it originated in Co.
 Sligo, the sept of MacKeon may be regarded as belonging to the adjacent county of Leitrim, as it is there they are found both in medieval and modern times.
 The name, in Irish Mac Eoghain, simply means "son of John or Owen" (in the Tuam area it is sometimes anglicized as Johnson).
 This sept had an important branch in Co.
-Galway: the sixteenth century "Composition Book of Connacht" refers to lands in the barony of Kiltartan then called "Termon Brian MacOwen".
+Galway: the sixteenth-century "Composition Book of Connacht" refers to lands in the barony of Kiltartan then called "Termon Brian MacOwen".

 O'Kieran, O'Kerin, Kearns, Kerrane

 The sept known in Irish as Ó Céirín was in early times in possession of the greater part of the present barony of Costello, Co.
 Mayo, of which their chiefs were paramount.
-During the medieval period they gradually became reduced in importance, though they remained in their native habitat in a more or less subordinate position and also spread into the neighbouring counties.
+During the medieval period they gradually became reduced in importance, though they remained in their native habitat in a more or less subordinate position and also spread into the neighboring counties.

 The original Gaelic form of this name is Ó Cinnfhaelidhl – there are several anglicized forms of it – Kinneally, Kennelly, among others.
-Kennelly is also used as a synonym for Quinnelly, a west Cork surname, so that confusion may arise in this case.
+Kennelly is also used as a synonym for Quinnelly, a West Cork surname, so confusion may arise in this case.
 The name now under consideration is that of a sept living in the territory known today as the barony of Connello in Co.
 Limerick.